curtisgray/llama.cpp/wingman/tools/README.md

 2. Start inference of a model.

     Go to your browser and navigate to <http://localhost:6568/app> to download and start an AI model.
 For example, download the `bert-base-uncased` model.
+    Or navigate to <http://localhost:6568/admin> to start a downloaded AI model.

 3. Run the ingestion tool.